-Your average target ROAS is the cost-weighted average ROAS that your bid strategy optimized for.
+Your average target ROAS is the traffic-weighted average ROAS that your bid strategy optimized for.
 It averages the changes you’ve made to your target ROAS for any given time period.
 For this reason, your average target ROAS may be different from the target ROAS that you set.

 This metric lets you measure the ROAS that your bid strategy targeted for specific time periods.
-By changing the date range, you can see what your strategy actually optimized for over that period.
+By changing the date range, you can learn what your strategy actually optimized for over that period.
 Keep in mind, you won’t have an average target ROAS for time periods without traffic.

 You’ll find the average target ROAS metric in the performance table at the top of your “Campaigns” page, so that you can evaluate actual performance against target performance.
 Select “Avg.
 Target ROAS” from the “Performance” category when adding a new column, or by adding it to the performance chart.

 You can also find this metric in your bid strategy report beside your “Actual ROAS”, which represents the actual ROAS that this strategy was able to achieve.
-Learn how to find your bid strategy reports
+Learn how to Find your bid strategy reports.

 Average target ROAS is available for both standard and portfolio bid strategies.